Lc0d3r/LearnDocker/1337-Webserv-Container/Readme.md

-## Pinger
+## 1337-Webserv-Container

-A simple Docker image based on ubuntu:22.04 to print Hello World
+A simple Docker image based on ubuntu:22.04 to run 1337-Webserv project.

 ## Usage